All Articles

 Or you may have read that, while the WEP could affect your benefits, you might still be eligible for Social Security Retirement benefits through contributions made via a dedicated payroll tax when you were employed elsewhere (i.e., outside of education).

-“That’s because, on January 5, 2025, the Social Security Fairness Act, HR 82, was signed into law,” says Eldridge.
-“Once implemented, this federal act eliminates the reduction of Social Security Retirement benefits through the Windfall Elimination Provision and the Government Pension Offset [GPO] for many public sector employees, including teachers.
-This change is long overdue.”
+On January 5, 2025, the Social Security Fairness Act, HR 82,6 was signed into law.
+This federal act eliminates the reduction of Social Security Retirement benefits through the WEP and the Government Pension Offset (GPO) for many public sector employees, including teachers.

-“Of course, representatives from the RBFCU Retirement Program, the Social Security Administration or TRS6 can help you navigate this change and its potential impact on your retirement planning,” notes Eldridge.
+Remember: Representatives from the RBFCU Retirement Program, the SSA or TRS can help you navigate this change and its potential impact on your retirement planning.

 The takeaway